bennfos/winnow/README.md

 # winnow: a react app by Bennett Foster

 Most of us have an idea of what we believe concerning the fundamental questions of life: Why am I here?
 What kind of life do I want to live?
 What gives my actions purpose and my experiences meaning?
 On the surface, **winnow** is a lifestyle app that allows users to create a daily book of quotations from their favorite authors, speakers and thinkers, to which they can add their own thoughts and reflections.
-On a deeper level, it is an invitation to year-long project, whose purpose is to help users clarify and solidify their personal philosophy of life by drawing from and engaging with the wisdom of the past.
+On a deeper level, it is an invitation to a year-long project, whose purpose is to help users clarify and solidify their personal philosophy of life by drawing from and engaging with the wisdom of the past.

 ## Technologies Used